-The IT Framework, which is aligned with the corporate Risk Management Framework, provides a set of guiding principles and supporting practices for the effective management of IT risks aligned with the corporate Risk Management Framework.
-This includes setting the appropriate strategy to govern all aspects of the IT landscape and infrastructure, i.e., hardware, software, as well as the future developments and projects to continually support the business needs.
-External threats to our IT environment are included under cyber security risk below.
+The IT Framework, which is aligned with the corporate risk management framework, provides a set of guiding principles and supporting practices for the effective management of IT risks.
+This includes setting the appropriate strategy to govern all aspects of the IT landscape and infrastructure, both hardware and software, as well as the future developments and projects to continually support the business needs.
+External threats to our IT environment are included under cybersecurity risk below.

-Cyber security risk is defined as loss from cyber-attack or threat resulting in damage, disruption, or unauthorized access to or release of business critical or sensitive applications, data or infrastructure systems or physical property.
+Cybersecurity risk is defined as loss from cyberattack or threat resulting in damage, disruption, or unauthorized access to or release of business critical or sensitive applications, data or infrastructure systems or physical property.
 This also includes the impact of system outage on business operations and the costs to recover and restore systems.
-The company's Cybersecurity Program is based on the National Institute of Standards and Technology (NIST) Cybersecurity framework and we have numerous security controls in place to address the

-Company's cyber risks.
-We maintain and enforce several policies, procedures, and controls to protect our information system and the non-public information stored on those information systems from unauthorized access, use or other malicious acts.
-In addition, activities such as penetration tests and security audits are performed on a regular basis.
-The global IT Cyber Security Committee has been established in order to maintain and further enhance the company's IT Cyber Security Framework and to assist the risk functions in regularly monitoring and assessing IT cyber security risks.
+Elements of our Cybersecurity Program are organized in accordance with the National Institute of Standards and Technology (NIST) Cybersecurity framework.
+Numerous security controls which are organized in a "Security Landscape" have been selected and implemented to address the Group's cybersecurity risks.
+As part of the IT Framework, we maintain the Information Security Management System (ISMS) providing several policies and guidelines, procedures, and controls to protect our information system and the non-public information stored on those information systems from unauthorized access, use or other malicious acts.
+In addition, penetration tests, security assessments and security audits are performed on a regular basis.
+The global IT Cybersecurity Committee assists the risk functions in the regular monitoring and assessment of cybersecurity risks and contributes to maintaining and enhancing the Group's IT Cybersecurity Framework.

-Cyber security awareness programs which include but are not limited to simulated phishing emails, external banners, and role-based training have been launched to increase risk awareness.
+Cybersecurity awareness programs which include but are not limited to simulated phishing emails, external banners, and role-based training have been launched to increase risk awareness.